ibm-cloud-docs/Cloudant/databases/database_partitioning.md

 {{site.data.keyword.cloudantfull}} supports two types of databases:

+- Non-partitioned
 - Partitioned

-- Non-partitioned
+A *non-partitioned* database is easier to work with as no partitioning scheme needs to be defined, but only global secondary indexes can be created.
+This is the default type of database for {{site.data.keyword.cloudant_short_notm}}.

-A *partitioned* database offers significant performance and cost advantages but requires you to specify a logical partitioning of your data.
-This process is described more in the following text.
+A *partitioned* database requires that you are able to partition your data into many partitions.
+If your data model supports this, partitioned databases can offer performance and cost advantages for large datasets.
+Creating a logical partitioning is described more in the following text.
 {: shortdesc}

-Alternatively, you can create a *non-partitioned* database.
-This type of database might be easier to work with as no partitioning scheme needs to be defined, but only global secondary indexes can be created.

-{{site.data.keyword.cloudant_short_notm}} strongly recommends that you use a partitioned database for best long-term database performance where the data model allows for logical partitioning of documents.
+{{site.data.keyword.cloudant_short_notm}} recommends that you use a partitioned database only where the data model allows for logical partitioning of documents into many (1000+) partitions.
+{: note}

 You can decide whether to partition at database creation time.
 When you create a database, use the `partitioned` query string parameter to set whether the database is partitioned.
-The default for `partitioned` is `false`, maintaining compatibility with an earlier version.
+The default for `partitioned` is `false`.

 The partitioning type can't be changed for an existing database.